-Damages in IT projects, Soren Lauesen Home
+Damages in large IT projects Home

-Lauesen, Soren: Working paper: Damages and damage causes in large IT government projects
+Soren Lauesen: Damages and damage causes in large IT government projects

 Download latest overview of data (xlsx)

 The conclusion is that the shared database has many advantages, e.g. response time, availability and ease of maintenance.
 It could be improved by using Odata with SQL-like requests, rather than traditional specialized xml-services.
 Experience from other systems show that maintenance is vastly simplified with Odata.
 Instead of two parties having to negotiate a service, Odata allows the client party to define the services himself.
-Security seems a risk, but in practice it is not worse than the traditional approach.
+Security and performance seem to be risks, but in practice it is not worse than the traditional approach.

-Download report (pdf, in Danish)
+Download report (pdf, in Danish) See more in Danish

 This paper gives details of one of the damaged projects, the health-record system EPIC.
-Download report (pdf)